CPScript/CPScript/README.md

 About me:

+* No matter what it is, i consider hacking and coding very easy.
+I love having challanges, but i dont finish some of my projects becease they are so easy to make that they bore me.
 * I specialize with: Networking, Hacking, Machine learning, Automation, and being a dumbass :P
 * Fluent with; Python, Bash, C(#)(++), x86_65 Assembly, Assembly, Makefile, Batch, html, VBS, JavaScript, Java, SQL, PHP, Nim, Ruby, GoLang...
 But I also have used many other Languages too.